Private Equity × AI Adoption

 Step 01

-Understand the current setup, team capability, tooling, and where AI can create the most immediate leverage for the portfolio company.
+AI readiness, product-market fit, discovery practices, team capability, and where AI creates the most immediate leverage for the portfolio company.

 Step 02